City Crime Score

 Is Ellington a good place to live?

-How does Ellington's crime grade compare to nearby towns?
+How does Ellington's crime compare to other Connecticut towns?